nicholas-ewasiuk/tac-toe/README.md

 To play against a friend.
 Have them enter the address under your "Current Game" into the "Load Game from Address" field.

 Play the game by clicking the square you want on your turn, submit the transaction.
 The square will update as soon as the transaction clears.

+## Deploying and testing the Anchor program

+Install the Anchor dependencies.

+Follow the <a href="https://project-serum.github.io/anchor/getting-started/installation.html#install-rust">guide</a> here.

+Run `anchor test`

+Follow the <a href="https://book.anchor-lang.com/chapter_3/milestone_project_tic-tac-toe.html">guide</a> at the bottom of the page here to deploy on "devnet".